bvirxx/bLUe_PYSIDE/README.md

 to even the changes in color.
 Full 3D LUTs are created and edited by combining 2.5 LUTs with curve layers.

 Masks are automatically created from 2.5D LUTs, based on the node selection.
 They can be freely edited.

+Simple (Hue, Brightness) 2D curves are available to selectively modify the brightness of a set of colors, regardless of their saturation.

 In addition to color images in formats jpg, tif, png, bLUe develops raw files in all usual formats : nef, cr2, dng, ...
 It supports dng/dcp dual illuminant camera profiles.
 Camera model dcp profiles can be applied to any format